xpack/web-jekyll/_posts/releases/riscv-none-embed-gcc/2020-10-10-riscv-none-embed-gcc-v8-3-0-2-1-released.md

 - the GDB binary with Python support was built with version 3.7, and require exactly this version in order to run properly;
-- binutils introduced a bug affecting recognition of [LENGTH and ORIGIN in MEMORY regions](https://sourceware.org/bugzilla/show_bug.cgi?id=24289);
+- binutils 2.32 introduced a regression bug affecting the recognition of [LENGTH and ORIGIN in MEMORY regions](https://sourceware.org/bugzilla/show_bug.cgi?id=24289);
-  the bug was fixed in binutils 2.33.1, and the fix will be included in a future release
+  the bug was fixed in binutils 2.33.1, and the fix was included in the next **8.3.0-2.2** release;
-- the ZIP archive is too large for the 32-bit Windows npm module used in xpm, and the install fails.

 ## Shared libraries